EmilioPiscioneri/Spaceship-game/README.md

  - Firing towards player from enemy doesn't take into account player rotations to calculate midpoint, however you can't notice this with how fast the projectile is
  - You can go into enemies.
 This was a design choice as I thought it was more risky to go right into enemies.
 Also, I can't be stuffed preventing collisions.
  - There is no retry button or key.
+ - When a new level loads (including first).
+The enemy fires straight away.
+This is a buh